PrehensileTales/openldap-container/README.md

 * pmi
 * ppolicy

-By default the container loads `core cosine inetorgperson`
+By default the container loads `core cosine inetorgperson`.
+The `core` schema is always loaded regardless of user settings.
+When the `ppolicy` overlay is requested this schema will also be loaded automatically.

 ### Default databases
 The container can make one or more databases based on environment variables: